sorenmacbeth/flambo/Tutorial.md

                              f/cache))
 ```

 Notice how we use pure Clojure in our Spark function definition to operate on and transform input parameters.
 We're able to filter stopwords, determine the number of terms per document and the term-frequencies for each document, all from within Clojure.
-Once the Spark function returns, `flat-map` serializes the results back to an RDD for the next action/transformation.
+Once the Spark function returns, `flat-map` serializes the results back to an RDD for the next action and transformation.

-This is flambo's raison d'être.
-It handles all of the underlying serializations to/from the various Spark Java types, so you only need to define the sequence of operations you would like to perform on your data.
+This is the raison d'être for flambo.
+It handles all of the underlying serializations to and from the various Spark Java types, so you only need to define the sequence of operations you would like to perform on your data.
 That's powerful.

 Having constructed our dictionary we `f/cache` (or _persist_) the dataset in memory for future actions.

 Recall term-freqency is defined as a function of the document id and term, `tf(document, term)`.
-At this point we only have an RDD of *raw* term frequencies and since we need normalized term frequencies, we use flambo's inline anonymous function macro, `f/fn`, to define an anonymous Clojure function to normalize the frequencies and `map` our `doc-term-seq` RDD of `[doc-id term term-freq doc-terms-count]` tuples to an RDD of key/value, `[term [doc-id tf]]`, tuples.
+At this point we only have an RDD of *raw* term frequencies and since we need normalized term frequencies, we use the flambo inline anonymous function macro, `f/fn`, to define an anonymous Clojure function to normalize the frequencies and `map` our `doc-term-seq` RDD of `[doc-id term term-freq doc-terms-count]` tuples to an RDD of key/value, `[term [doc-id tf]]`, tuples.
 This new tuple format of the term-frequency RDD will be later used to `join` the inverse-document-frequency RDD and compute the final tfidf weights.

 ```bash
 user=> (def tf-by-doc (-> doc-term-seq